Anderson Silva: Post-championship reign

 On 13 August, after several reschedules, the disciplinary hearing was held to decide on the subject.
 Silva's defense argued that a tainted sexual enhancement drug that a friend had given to Silva after a trip to Thailand was the root of the two failed tests for drostanolone and also appealed to mistakes in the NSAC testing procedures, pointing to a pair of drug tests, one on 19 January and one after the fight, which Silva passed.
 He admitted to using both benzodiazepines the night prior to the fight as therapy to control stress and help him sleep.
 Silva's team was unable to explain the presence of androsterone in 9 January test.
 The commission rejected the defense and suspended him for one year retroactive to the date of the fight, as the current guidelines were not in effect at the time of the failed tests.
 He was also fined his full win bonus, as well as 30% of his show money, totaling $380,000.
 His victory was overturned to a no contest.

 In his first fight after his PED suspension was lifted, Silva faced Michael Bisping on 27 February 2016, at UFC Fight Night 84.
 He lost the fight via unanimous decision.
 However, the fight was not without controversy as at the end of round three Silva dropped Bisping with a flying knee while Bisping was signaling to referee Herb Dean that he lost his mouthpiece.
 Silva believed he had won the bout and continued to celebrate as referee Herb Dean said the fight was not over, and it continued for another two rounds to the decision.
-Both participants were awarded Fight of the Night honours.
+Both participants were awarded Fight of the Night honors.

 Silva was expected to face Uriah Hall on 14 May 2016, at UFC 198.
 However, Silva pulled out of the bout on 10 May after requiring a surgery to remove his gallbladder.
 As a result, Hall did not compete at the event.

 Silva was a short notice replacement to face current UFC Light Heavyweight champion Daniel Cormier in a non-title bout on 9 July 2016, at UFC 200.
 Silva lost the fight via unanimous decision.